Effective Methods for Potato Spacing

 Spacing potatoes properly is one of the most important steps in planting potatoes.
 How far apart to plant potatoes depends mostly on the variety of potato, as some smaller varieties have larger spreads than large potato varieties, and vice versa.

 Potatoes grow differently than other underground plants.
 Instead of growing down further into the ground, they grow up.
 New potatoes form from the eyes of other potatoes.
 As they grow bigger, the potatoes under the ground spread out and up.
-If the potatoes aren’t given enough room in the ground, they can become deformed, not reach maximum girth, and fewer potatoes may grow on the plant.
+Potato spacing is important, because potatoes that aren’t given enough room in the ground can become deformed, not reaching maximum girth and producing fewer potatoes on the plant.

 Gardeners also have to complete a routine process called hilling as potatoes grow.
 During the hilling process, gardeners will move soil up and around the base of the stalk that grows above the ground.
 They need quite a bit of soil to do this, as this ensures that growing potatoes never get exposed to sunlight or other weather conditions.